 A Comparison of All-Glass and Hybrid AGM

-Absorptive glass mat (AGM) is commonly used as a separator in valve-regulated lead acid (VRLA) batteries because of its high porosity (~ 92%) that can accommodate oxygen transport and recombination, low impedance, excellent oxidation resistance, and ability to immobilize sulfuric acid.
+Absorptive glass mat (AGM) is commonly used as a separator in valve-regulated lead-acid (VRLA) batteries because of its high porosity (~ 92%), accommodating for oxygen transport and recombination, providing low impedance, excellent oxidation resistance, and ability to immobilise sulfuric acid.
 The latter results in non-spillable batteries that can be positioned in many different areas of an ICE or electric vehicle.
-In this paper, we briefly review the influence of fiber type, fiber diameter, surface area, and process conditions on key AGM characteristics.
-We examine all-glass and organic fiber-glass hybrid compositions to better understand differences in porosity, wicking rate, and compression-recovery in both a “wet” and “dry” state.
+This paper briefly reviews the influence of fibre type, fibre diameter, surface area, and process conditions on key AGM characteristics.
+We examine all-glass and organic fibre-glass hybrid compositions to understand better differences in porosity, wicking rate, and compression-recovery in both a “wet” and “dry” state.
+Finally, we investigate X-ray tomography as a tool to evaluate the homogeneity of AGM.
+Initial results show differences in the wire-side and top-side of the product and evidence of trapped air and other gradients within the wetted bulk structure.

 Presenters